 Nong Khiaw is a hidden gem in the northern part of Laos, this beautiful rustic remote town is located on the banks of the Nam Ou River, and is surrounded by the beautiful limestone mountains.

-Staying There: Nong Khiaw has a wide range of accommodations to choose from, however backpackways recommends Sunrise Bungalows for its spectacular location, with an incredible view of the limestone mountains and Nam Ou River from your hammock.
+Staying There: Nong Khiaw has plenty of accommodations.
+I stayed in Sunrise Bungalows, awing the spectacular view of the limestone mountains and Nam Ou River from my hammock

 The room rates are as low as 30,000 Kips to 60,000 Kips per night (3USD to 7USD).

 Exploring Nong Khiaw: Its easier to explore this small town by walking or by renting a bike.